dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-09-tacloban-a-city-under-construction.md

 <!--more-->

-The first was a group of bamboo temporary homes.
-The second was a development where displaced people would be able to eventually obtain permanent housing.
+The first was a group of temporary bamboo homes.
+The second was a development project where displaced people would be able to eventually obtain permanent housing.
 Only 50 of the hundreds of planned units were finished and ready for families to move in.

 The third location was a part of the city nestled right against the ocean’s shore.
 Large ‘No Build Zone’ signs hung over homes that had been patched together in any way possible.
-The government had deemed the area too dangerous to inhabit, but families wanted to return to their old homes nevertheless.
+The government had deemed the area too dangerous to inhabit, but families wanted to return to their old homes regardless.

 Still other parts of the city were already reconstructed.
 We stayed in a hotel room near a fully operational mall.
-Many shops were bustling and school appeared to be back in full swing, as uniformed children were out and about on their lunch break at mid-day.
+Many shops were bustling and school appeared to be back in full swing, as uniformed children were out and about on their lunch break at midday.

 {% figure_img 1 caption %}